Dikendra-123/Dikendra-123/README.md

 ---

 ## 🔭 Currently working on
-- **RAG based medical-Chatbot using langchain,LLM and Flask** — I developed an app named medical chatbot which answers all user questions about medical diseases and suggests additional treatment information.
+- **RAG-based medical chatbot using langchain, LLM, and Flask** — I developed an app named medical chatbot, which answers all user questions about medical diseases and suggests additional treatment information.
 - **Open-source medical image processing toolkit** to standardize DICOM images and prepare them for segmentation challenges.

 ---